 Our pet family includes a dog named Pinny.
 Her name is spelled this way because we had to pin her broken leg after she was found in the road having been hit by a car on Hwy 22.
 We also have a 3-legged cat named Skip who was also probably hit by a car; she was brought to the clinic and fostered by Dr. Elstrott before we took her.
 Last, but certainly not least, we have an obese calico cat named Cutie Pie who was named by my daughter Grace when she was 4 years old.

 I am a member of the American Veterinary Medical Association, the Louisiana Veterinary Medical Association, and the Florida Parishes Veterinary Medical Association.
 My family and my children are active with the St. Joseph Catholic Church and School.
-In 2017, I received the honor of being voted as the Best Veterinarian in The Daily Star’s Best of Tangipahoa.
+I received the honor of being voted as the Best Veterinarian in The Daily Star’s Best of Tangipahoa for 2017 and 2019.